Sharing & Permissions

 Public Document Options

-When a document is published publicly, you can configure additional options:
+When a document is published publicly, you can configure additional options from the Public tab.
+Changes to these options take effect the next time you publish.

-- Search engine indexing (Crawlable) --- Enable this to allow search engines like Google to index your public document.
+- Allow indexing --- Enable this to allow search engines like Google to index your public document.
 When enabled, the document may appear in search results, increasing its visibility.
 Disable it to keep the document accessible only to people with the direct link.

-- Feedback --- Enable a feedback mechanism that lets public visitors provide reactions or comments on the document.
+- Allow feedback --- Let public visitors leave reactions or feedback on the document.

 - Contact form --- Add a contact form to the public document to capture leads or inquiries from visitors.
+You can set the button label and choose which form receives submissions.
 Learn more in Contact Forms.

 Revoking Public Access

-To make a public document private again, open the Share dialog, switch to the Public tab, and click Revoke.
-The public URL immediately stops working, and anyone who tries to access it will see an error page.
+To make a public document private again, open the Share dialog, switch to the Public tab, and click Unpublish.
+The public URL immediately stops working, and the published snapshot is cleared.
+Anyone who tries to access the old link will no longer be able to open the page.

 Document Sections and Visibility